SALHASAID/Singapore-Airbnb-analysis/README.md

   Run the SQL queries provided in analysis.sql to perform analysis on the cleaned dataset.
 Connect to your SQL database to execute the queries.

 Visualization (Power BI):
-  Open the visualization.pbix file using Power BI Desktop to view the visualizations.
-Connect the file to your dataset if necessary.
+  Open the visualization.pbix file using Power BI Desktop to view the visualizations, Connect the file to your dataset if necessary.